Josh-XT/AGiXT/docs/2-Concepts/4-Extension Commands.md

 You don't even need to be a developer!
 There is a command for that!
 Just give your agent the `Create a new command` command and tell it what new command you want it to make, it will create a new command file in the `commands` folder and any commands inside of the file will be available in Agent Settings to enable if you choose to do so.

 ## Some Commands
 This is not a full list of commands!
 These are just some examples.
-You can find all of the commands in the [AGiXT Hub](https://github.com/AGiXT/hub).
+You can find all of the commands in the repository.
 Each Extension file may have as many commands associated as needed.

 - Ask AI Agent `AGENT_NAME`
 - Instruct AI Agent `AGENT_NAME`